SeanShubin/documentation/videos/character/character.md

 ### UTF-8
 A variable length mapping between 8-bit code units and unicode code points, where each code point may be represented as 1-6 code units.
 Designed to be compatible with ASCII.
+Currently, no unicode code point requires more than 4 UTF-8 code units.

 ### UTF-16
 Originally intended to be a fixed length mapping, now a variable length mapping between 16-bit code units and unicode code points.
+That UTF-16 is so common a representation in so many languages is unfortunate.
+UTF-16 has the disadvantage of taking more space than UTF-8 for the most common characters, with none of the advantages that would have come with being a fixed length encoding.

 ### Byte Order Mark
 A zero width character placed at the beginning of a file or character stream used to designate byte order.
-In utf-16, it is 0xFEFF.
+In UTF-16, it is 0xFEFF.
 When consuming bytes, if they are read as 0xFEFF, the stream is big endian.
 If they are read as FFFE, the steam is little endian.

-In utf-8, it is 0xEFBBBF, has no meaning, and should be discarded upon being read.
+In UTF-8, it is 0xEFBBBF, has no meaning, and should be discarded upon being read.

 ### ASCII
 American Standard Code for Information Interchange.
 Includes the characters we are most familiar with.